directus/directus/docs/app/file-library.md

 ## Folders

+Folders provide the organization system for Files.

 ![Folders](https://cdn.directus.io/docs/v9/app-guide/file-library/file-library-20220305A/folders-20220305A.webp)

-Folders provide the File organization system.
-They can be named/renamed, nested as sub-folders, and moved anywhere in the Folder hierarchy _at any time_.
-Once a Folder is selected from the Navigation Bar, the File Listing Page is presented.
-This File Listing Page displays all Files within a Folder and enables all other features and functionalities from the [Collections Page](/app/content-collections/) such as batch editing, batch deleting, sorting, filtering, searching, etc.
+They can be named/renamed, nested as sub-folders anywhere in the Folder hierarchy.
+Once a Folder is selected from the Navigation Bar, File Listing Page opens.
+The File Listing Page displays all Files within a Folder.
+It also enables all other features and functionalities from the [Collections Page](/app/content-collections/) such as batch editing, batch deleting, sorting, filtering, searching, etc. Folders can also be managed programmatically via the API](/docs/reference/system/folders.md).

 ## Create a Folder